Dialogue on Socrates Doubting the Senses in Phaedo

 Is it such a great philosophical sin to desire a particular truth?
 Is Troy erased by an archaeologists’ hope?
 Or, contrarily, is the law of gravity true because Newton thought action-at-a-distance absurd?
 No, Troy and gravity are what they are.
 The scientist can no better divest their hopes and fears than can a judge their legislative sentiments.

-Paul: I’m glad the discussion has been useful.
+Dijon: I’m glad the discussion has been useful.
 I enjoyed it, although I need to go to make dinner.
 Shall we read Ion next?

 Thomas: Yes, this will be our sixth dialogue—I’m not sure I will get through all of them.
 How has the city been?

-Paul: Good—it is growing busier after the shutdown for the pandemic.
+Dijon: Good—it is growing busier after the shutdown for the pandemic.
 I can hear honking cars again on the street.

 Thomas: Great, have a nice evening.